-Proposed updates to the Guidelines have been prepared in anticipation of the release of the upcoming 2022 annual call for projects (call) for the RCP and RTSSP.
-Staff is proposing changes based on lessons learned from previous calls.
-Staff also worked closely with both the Technical Steering Committee (TSC) and Technical Advisory Committee (TAC) to determine areas of the Guidelines that needed to be adjusted and/or updated.
-The Guidelines were also reviewed and updated, as appropriate, to provide for both better consistency and streamlining throughout the document.
+Recommended updates to the guidelines have been prepared in anticipation of the release of the 2023 annual call for projects (call) for the RCP and RTSSP.
+Staff comprehensively reviewed the guidelines and worked closely with both the Technical Steering Committee (TSC) and the Technical Advisory Committee (TAC) to determine areas that needed to be adjusted and/or updated.
+The guidelines were also reviewed and updated, as appropriate, to provide for better consistency and streamlining throughout the document.